dataminer-site/dataminer-site.github.io/docs/archive/0.7/guides/python/fugue.md

 SAVE res OVERWRITE "/tmp/f2.parquet"
 """
-fa.fugue_sql_flow(query, engine="duckdb")
+fa.fugue_sql_flow(query, engine="dataminer")
 ```

 For other available keywords, check the [SQL Operators](https://fugue-tutorials.readthedocs.io/tutorials/fugue_sql/operators.html) available.

 There is also a [Jupyter extension](https://github.com/fugue-project/fugue-jupyter) for FugueSQL to be used inside a notebook with syntax highlighting.
-To use it with DuckDB, simply use `%%fsql duckdb` as the cell magic.
+To use it with dataminer, simply use `%%fsql dataminer` as the cell magic.

 # Running Python/Pandas Functions